Consensys/quorum/README.md

 }
 ```

-Note in particular the `v` field of "0x25" (37 in decimal) which marks this transaction as having a private payload (input).
+Note in particular the `v` field value of "0x25" or "0x26" (37 or 38 in decimal) which marks this transaction as having a private payload (input).

 ## Demonstrating Privacy
 Documentation detailing steps to demonstrate the privacy features of Quorum can be found in [quorum-examples/7nodes/README](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes/README.md).